GenericMappingTools/gmt/doc/rst/source/movie.rst

 .. _-W:

 **-W**\ *workdir*
-    In addition to the current directory, the *prefix* directory, and any directories specified via the GMT defaults setting :ref:`DIR_DATA <DIR_DATA>`, add *workdir* as a place to scan for data files needed by the scripts.
+    By default, all temporary files and frame PNG file are built in the subdirectory *prefix* set via **-N**.
+    You can override that by giving another *workdir* as a relative or full directory path.

 .. _-Z: